 Twitter users interacted with a post that brought up an old short titled Inner Workings, and the internet soon exploded in a social media frenzy.
-Pretty soon, the controversial short film had hit major national news sites including Lad Bible.
+Pretty soon, the controversial short film hit major national news sites, including Lad Bible.

 But what is Inner Workings, and what was the fuss about?

 Inner Workings is a 2016 animated short film